wagiminator/CH32V003-GameConsole/software/tiny_arkanoid/tools/readme.md

 # rvprog.py - WCH-LinkE Programming Tool
 ## Description
-This tool enables programming of WCH RISC-V microcontrollers (CH32Vxxx) through their serial debug interface using [WCH-LinkE](http://www.wch-ic.com/products/WCH-Link.html) (please note the "E" in the name).
+This tool enables programming of WCH RISC-V microcontrollers (CH32Vxxx and CH32Xxxx) through their serial debug interface using [WCH-LinkE](http://www.wch-ic.com/products/WCH-Link.html) (please note the "E" in the name).

 ## Preparations
 In order for this tools to work, Python3 must be installed on your system.
 To do this, follow these [instructions](https://www.pythontutorial.net/getting-started/install-python/).
 In addition [PyUSB](https://github.com/pyusb/pyusb) must be installed.
 On Linux (Debian-based), all of this can be done with the following commands: